15 profiteers held as flour shortage persists in Bajaur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAR: People piled up complaints about unviability of wheat flour at Insaf Sasta Bazaar while 15 persons were arrested and sent to prison for profiteering and hoarding in the district on Wednesday.
+KHAR: People piled up complaints about the unavailability of wheat flour at Insaf Sasta Bazaar while 15 persons were arrested and sent to prison for profiteering and hoarding in the district on Wednesday.

-A large number of people visited the Insaf Sasta Bazaar on the first day of Ramazan to purchase essential food items but the unviability of flour disappointed them.
+A large number of people visited the Insaf Sasta Bazaar on the first day of Ramazan to purchase essential food items but the unavailability of flour disappointed them.

 They urged the government to increase the wheat quota for the district so the residents could get flour at the market easily.